Green building in India: Indian Green Building Council

 The residential building sector is one of the largest consumers of electricity in India.
 Continuous urbanisation and the growth of population result in increasing power consumption in buildings.
 Thus, while experts express the huge potential for energy conservations in this sector, the belief still predominates among stakeholders that energy-efficient buildings are more expensive than conventional buildings, which adversely affects the “greening” of the building sector.
 This belief is contested by studies finding evidence for the opposite being the case.

+Some of the real estate developers that are complying with IGBC standards on all or some of its projects are Godrej Properties Limited, TATA Housing, Mahindra Lifespaces, Gulshan Group, AKSHAT Apartments, Nature Homes & Spaces, etc.

+IGBC Rating System

+The IGBC rating system is a voluntary, consensus based, market-driven programme.
+They are divided into different sectors and built environments to enable an integrated approach considering life cycle impacts of the resources used.